My son, forget not my law; but let thine heart keep my commandments:

 David taught hiding God’s word in your heart (Ps 119:11).
 One way is by memorizing it.
 Learning verses keeps them in your heart and mind, where you can easily meditate on them (Ps 1:2; 119:15,23,43,78,97,99,148) and readily use them (Pr 22:18; Lu 4:4,8,12).

 Peter taught the importance of repetition also (II Pet 1:12-15).
 Though his hearers already knew the truth, he was committed to frequent repetition to help them remember.
+You should not resent repetitive instruction, or it will become a trap for your ruin (Is 28:9-13).

 You have two needs.
 You need a source of wisdom and instruction.
 You need a teacher, a preacher, to bring the inspired wisdom of God to bear on your life.
 God chose to put such men in His true churches to impart the word of God to you (Mal 2:7; II Tim 3:16-17).

 Jesus had the law of God in His heart, and so He delighted in keeping God’s will, which is revealed there (Ps 40:6-8).
 Are you glad He kept the will of God (Heb 10:9-10)?
+It is God’s revealed will for you to repent of your sins and believe on Him.
+Have you done it?